 It’s not all that difficult to see why so many folks have become fans of the Giant Schnauzer dog breed.
-After all, they are a very impressive looking dog.
+After all, they are very impressive-looking dogs.
+Both big and strong, these guys can easily be picked out of a crowd for their long beards, thick eyebrows, and wide, woolly fur.

 But be warned…